·VA

 Where it runs

-Linkya isn't a standalone project: it's one of the apps deployed on my self-hosted infra.
+Linkya isn't a standalone project: it's one of the apps deployed on my self-hosted infra alongside Home Assistant and this site.

 Same Raspberry Pi, same Docker Compose base as the rest.
 One more app behind the single front door.